 4.1.
-METHOD OF IMPLEMENTATION
+Method of Implementation

 Implementation of the programme will follow Art.
 53 (1) b (second alternative) of the Financial Regulation1.

-The Beneficiary Country will continue to ensure that the conditions laid down in Art.
+The Beneficiary Country will ensure that the conditions laid down in Art.
 164 (1) (a) - (e) of the Financial Regulation are respected at all times.
+The Commission reserves the right to take the necessary measures, including suspension of funds, if it considers that these conditions are not met.